For a breakdown of all academic programs offered during the 2022-2023 school year, please download the Scheduling Guide.

 SFHS follows the Louisiana Core 4 Curriculum requirements plus St. Frederick High School requirements.
 The distribution for the Louisiana Core 4 Curriculum and SFHS standards are as follows:

 *St. Frederick Requirement

-(Note: During their senior year, seniors at SFHS are required to take one math, one science, one Religion, and English IV plus three electives to complete their 25.5 units of credit required for graduation.
+(Note: During their senior year, seniors at SFHS must take one math, one science, one social studies, one religion, and English IV plus three electives to complete the credits required for graduation.
 Seniors are required to enroll at SFHS for a full school day each semester.
 Seniors may not check out at noon.)